Imagine that your French friend Marie just picked you up at the airport in Paris and hosted you in her lovely home for 3 days.

 Using them in everyday situations or in informal emails or Facebook conversations would be strange.

-C’est vraiment gentil de votre part
+C’est vraiment gentil de votre part – It’s really kind of you

 If someone just offered you a gift or did something nice, you can thank them by saying c’est vraiment gentil de votre part (it’s really kind of you).